Alabama Legislature votes to legalize medical marijuana - KION546

 Alabama Legislature votes to legalize medical marijuana

-The measure will create a medical cannabis commission to regulate, license and oversee distribution of medical marijuana.
-Doctors can prescribe medical marijuana for several conditions including cancer, a terminal illness, epilepsy and chronic pain.
+The measure would create a medical cannabis commission to regulate, license and oversee distribution of medical marijuana.
+Doctors could prescribe medical marijuana for several conditions including cancer, a terminal illness, epilepsy and chronic pain.
 Patients would receive medical cannabis cards, and vaping or smoking of medical marijuana would be prohibited while products including gummies, oils or creams are allowed.

 The House version of SB 46 passed 68-34 in the chamber with bipartisan support Thursday after a vote on the measure had been blocked by Republicans during a nearly nine-hour debate in the chamber Tuesday night.
 The Senate, which initially passed the measure in February, approved of amendments to the legislation made by the House on Thursday night by a 20-9 vote, with one abstention.
 The legislation now heads to Gov. Kay Ivey’s desk for her signature.

-Alabama is the 37th state to approve of medical marijuana, according to the National Conference of State Legislatures.
+Alabama would be the 37th state to approve of medical marijuana, according to the National Conference of State Legislatures.

 The House sponsor of the legislation, Republican state Rep. Mike Ball, who had opposed previous medical marijuana measures and said he changed his mind after looking into the medical benefits of it, told CNN the bill could change other people’s minds about the state.